The Olmsted Legacy

 Location.
-39° 16.894′ N, 76° 36.673′ W. Marker is in Baltimore, Maryland.
+39° 16.894′ N, 76° 36.673′ W. Marker is in Inner Harbor in Baltimore, Maryland.
 Marker is on Key Highway.
+The marker is near the front of the Maryland Science Center.
 Touch for map.
-The marker is near the front of the Maryland Science Center.
 Marker is in this post office area: Baltimore MD 21202, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on April 24, 2017.
-This page originally submitted on April 23, 2017, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 161 times since then.
+This page was last revised on April 17, 2020.
+It was originally submitted on April 23, 2017, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 217 times since then and 5 times this year.
 Photos: 1, 2, 3. submitted on April 23, 2017, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.